The title should perhaps read $58 — $1,000,000.

 Lots of people answered that they’d like some accountability, so we decided to build a digital community for everyone who’d purchased the manifest to share how and why they’re using it, and what they’re building/learning/doing in the process.

-That became the second product, which is now a $149/yr community subscription with 2,800+ members that includes weekly live calls, and a “value creation” curriculum that captures the lessons we’re learning as we grow Visualize Value.
+That became the second product, which was a community subscription with 2,800+ members that included weekly live calls, and a value creation curriculum that captures and shares the lessons we learned as we grew Visualize Value.

 The design assets on Twitter and Instagram were still being well received — and one day a tweet gave us an idea for another new product: